Anchor tenant

-In retail, an "anchor tenant", sometimes called an "anchor store", "draw tenant", or "key tenant", is a considerably larger tenant in a shopping mall, often a department store or retail chain.
+In North American, Ireland, United Kingdom, Australian and New Zealand retail, an anchor tenant, sometimes called an anchor store, draw tenant, or key tenant, is a considerably larger tenant in a shopping mall, often a department store or retail chain.
 They are typically located at the ends of malls, sometimes in the middle.
 With their broad appeal, they are intended to attract a significant cross-section of the shopping public to the center.
-They are often offered steep discounts on rent in exchange for signing long-term leases in order to provide steady cash flows for the mall owners.
-Some examples of anchor stores in the United States are: Macy's, Sears, JCPenney, Nordstrom, Neiman Marcus, Saks Fifth Avenue, Kohl's, and Target.
-And in Canada; Hudson's Bay, Sears (formerly), Target (formerly), Zellers (formerly, now in select Bay locations), Nordstrom/Nordstrom Rack (closing in 2023), TJX Companies (HomeSense, Winners, Marshalls), Saks Fifth Avenue, Sporting Life.
+They often are offered steep discounts on rent in exchange for signing long-term leases in order to provide steady cash flows for the mall owners.

+Some examples of anchor stores in the United States are Macy's, Sears, JCPenney, Nordstrom, Neiman Marcus, Saks Fifth Avenue, Dick's Sporting Goods, Dillard's, Kohl's, Walmart, and Target.
+Canadian examples are Nordstrom, TJX Canada (HomeSense, Winners, Marshalls), Walmart, Saks Fifth Avenue, and Sporting Life.
+Anchor stores that left Canada include Zellers, Hudson's Bay, Nordstrom Rack, Sears, and Target.

 Origins

 When the planned shopping centre format was developed by Victor Gruen in the early to mid-1950s, signing larger department stores was necessary for the financial stability of the projects, and to draw retail traffic that would result in visits to the smaller shops in the centre as well.
 Anchors generally have their rents heavily discounted, and may even receive cash inducements from the centre to remain open.